Sampaguitas/pdb_client/README.md

 1. Accessibility:

    Having the information stored in one database and accessible via internet has a huge advantage: Employees from different branches (located in different regions) can work on the same project, access and update information in real time.
-Each project is unique, but the procedure remains the same and colleages can quickly take over if an employee is out of the office.
+Each project is unique, but the procedure remains the same so colleages can quickly take over if an employee is out of the office.

 2. Flexibility: